brianstorti/git-hooks/README.md

 * As soon as the feature is ready to go to production, the feature branch is merged on master
 * The qa branch should never be merged on master
 * The qa branch should never be merged on the feature branch
-* You should not commit directly on the master on qa branches
+* You should not commit directly on the master or qa branches
 * After a feature branch is merged on master, it should be deleted (both locally and remotely)

 ```